 The story behind the wedding film of Kaitlin and Mark at Laurel Wood Gardens is an interesting one.
 I was doing some freelance work for a wedding company who hired me to film their wedding.
 The company who hired me turned out to be running a scam (check out my post about wedding scams).
 Kaitlin and Mark were left without an edited film and couldn’t recoup their investment.
 The wedding company running the scam got covered by the local news: Bride and Gloom.

-Meanwhile, I reached out to Kaitlin and found out months had passed and she still hadn’t received her wedding film.
-I told her what had happened with the company.
-At first I offered a discounted rate to edit her film as I still had the raw footage on my hard drive.
-She told me she needed the money to go on her honeymoon.
-I then decided to edit it for free.
-She’d already had a terrible experience with the original company, and I really wanted her to have her wedding film.
+A few months after their wedding, I reached out to Kaitlin to see how she and Mark were doing.
+Months had passed, but they still hadn’t received their wedding film.
+I told Kaitlin what had happened with the company.
+I felt badly that she and Mark never received their film.
+Fortunately I still had the raw footage on my hard drive.
+I felt badly that they were shafted so I offered a discount to edit her film.
+She told me she needed the money to go on her honeymoon, so I decided to edit it for free.
+She’d already had a terrible experience with the original company, and I really wanted her to have her precious memories preserved.

 Like this blog post?
 Check out some of my other favorites!